 12. Ask For Referrals

 Take some of the pressure off yourself and let your good reputation do some of the work for you.
 You can save money by training your sales and customer service representatives to ask for referrals.
 Consider rewarding your employees for every referral they acquire.
 And why not offer a referral incentive to your clients as well.
+You can make this easier with the use of a referral software.
 Cell phone providers are famous for this strategy, but there is no reason why it can’t work for your agency as well.

 Remember that referrals don’t always come by word-of-mouth.
 They can also come in the form of a good online review.
 This is especially important considering 92% of all customers read online reviews, and that number is only growing.
 You can either ask your customers to leave an online review for you, or invest in an online review software.